apache/pulsar/README.md

 mvn package -Pdocker,-main -am -pl docker/pulsar-all -DskipTests
 ```

-After building the images can be tagged and pushed to some custom repository.
+After the images are built, they can be tagged and pushed to your custom repository.
 Here's an example of a bash script that tags the docker images with the current version and git revision and
 pushes them to `localhost:32000/apachepulsar`.